 While there are many dimensions to effective leadership, your ability to engage, inspire and empower the success of those you lead is essential to the work.
 The process starts with knowing who you’re leading, and it’s a job that requires your head and your heart.

-In fact, when researchers examine the practices of the most effective leaders, those who demonstrate a keen interest in the development of others, and invest in building authentic relationships with their employees, stand out.
+In fact, when researchers examine the practices of the most effective leaders, those who stand out are those who demonstrate a keen interest in the development of others, and invest in building authentic relationships with their people.
 What might it look like for you?